yehudacohen/alchemy/alchemy-web/docs/providers/fs/copy-file.md

 # CopyFile

-The CopyFile resource lets you copy files from one location to another in your filesystem.
+The CopyFile resource lets you copy files from one location to another in the filesystem.

 # Minimal Example